FoxWorn3365/Shopkeepers/README.md

 ### OMG I CAN'T ACCESS TO THE INVENTORYM uyigqwieduwefibef
 If the Shopkeeper is an Admin Shop it does not have an inventory!

+### I can't set the 2nd item in the trade page!
+That's because you need to set first the first item.<br>
+Doesn't work?
+Close and reopen the GUI!

 ## Bug reporting
 Reporting bugs ~~to developers~~ to the developer😢 is very important to ensure the stability of the plugin, so in order to better track and manage all reports it is **incredibly necessary** that they are reported via [GitHub Issues](https://github.com/FoxWorn3365/Shopkeepers/issues).<br>